isaac-mason/packcat/docs/README.template.md

 # packcat

-packcat is a small library for serializing and deserializing objects to and from buffers.
+packcat is a small library for packing objects to and from buffers.

 ## Table Of Contents